Papers of Evan Vlachos

 Biography

-Vlachos' professional work was hardly restricted to CSU, however.
+Vlachos' professional work was not restricted to CSU.
 He served as a consultant on projects for several federal agencies--including the Army Corps of Engineers, the National Park Service, and the National Science Foundation--multiple foreign governments, and several international organizations.
 He served as a member of the Environmental Advisory Board for the U.S. Army Corps of Engineers; the Advisory Panel on Environmental and Earth Sciences & Technology for NATO (1993-2000); as a consultant to the Water Division of UNESCO; and as an external evaluator for the graduate water resources programs at several Greek universities.
 In addition, Vlachos authored more than 10 books or chapters of books (his chapter on "Shared Water" is found extensively within the collection), 42 monographs or technical reports, and 130 papers for professional meetings and conferences.

 Vlachos received the Army's Outstanding Civilian Service Medal in 1987 and the American Water Resources Association's Icko Iben Award in 1993.